League Rules (SCOR - U18-U21) 2020-2021

 (B) Unless stated otherwise, terms referring to natural persons are applicable to both genders.
 Any term in the singular applies to the plural and vice-versa.

-(A) The Competition will be known as the Oxford Mail Youth Football League (or such other name as the Competition may adopt).
+(A) The Competition will be known as the Oxfordshire Youth Football League (or such other name as the Competition may adopt).
 The Clubs participating in the Competition must be members of the Competition.
 A Club which ceases to exist or which ceases to be entitled to play in the Competition for any reason whatsoever shall thereupon automatically cease to be a member of the Competition.

 (B) This Competition shall consist of not more than 130 Clubs and approved by the Sanctioning Authority.